Problem-Solving/Coping Skills Drop-in

 If you are already seeing a CPS provider, please call 212-854-2878 to determine the best course of action based on your treatment plan or visit our Coping Tools page.

-Please note that Problem-Solving drop-in is a supplementary support that is not intended to substitute for traditional counseling or other appropriate treatment options.
+Please note that Problem-Solving/Coping Skills drop-in is a supplementary support that is not intended to substitute for traditional counseling or other appropriate treatment options.
 If you are seeking ongoing counseling or psychiatric care, please call 212-854-2878 during regular business hours to arrange an initial phone consultation that will help guide you to the resource that is right for you.

-How to access Problem-Solving drop-in
+How to access Problem-Solving/Coping Skills drop-in

-Problem-Solving drop-in is walk-in only.
+Walk-in only.
 Students are seen on a first-come, first-served basis.
 See below for hours and locations

 We are committed to maintaining our posted office hours, however options may occasionally become unavailable due to unforeseen circumstances.